 (You can also get here by logging into your Google account, going to Security on the panel, and under “Signing into Google” select App Passwords)

-Under Select App, choose Other (custom name) and you can call it anything you want, like “Boxward” so you know what this app password is for.
+You can name the app anything you want, like “Boxward” so you know what this app password is for.

 Then, click Generate.